dBianchii/create-t3-turbo-test/README.md

 .vscode
   └─ Recommended extensions and settings for VSCode users apps
+	├─ kdx
+  |   ├─ Next.js Master back-end.
+	|		└─ In here we have one /api/trpc route we serve to our multiple other apps
+	├─ kodixcare
+	|		├─ Next.js Front-end app that interacts with the backend.
-  ├─ expo
+  └─ expo
-  |   ├─ Expo SDK 48
+  	  ├─ Expo SDK 48
-  |   ├─ React Native using React 18
+	    ├─ React Native using React 18
-  |   ├─ Navigation using Expo Router
+  	  ├─ Navigation using Expo Router
-  |   ├─ Tailwind using Nativewind
+			├─ Tailwind using Nativewind
-  |   └─ Typesafe API calls using tRPC
+      └─ Typesafe API calls using tRPC
-  └─ next.js
-      ├─ Next.js 13
-      ├─ React 18
-      ├─ Tailwind CSS
-      └─ E2E Typesafe API Server & Client

 packages
  ├─ api
  |   └─ tRPC v10 router definition
  ├─ auth
-     └─ authentication using next-auth. **NOTE: Only for Next.js app, not Expo** └─ db
+ |   └─ authentication using next-auth. **NOTE: Only for Next.js app, not Expo**
+ ├─ db
-     └─ typesafe db-calls using Prisma
+ |   └─ typesafe db-calls using Prisma
+ └─ config
+		 └─ configuration folder that hosts all shared configs for the projects.
 ```

 > In this template, we use `@kdx` as a placeholder for package names.
 As a user, you might want to replace it with your own organization or project name.
 You can use find-and-replace to change all the instances of `@kdx/` to something like `@my-company/` / `@project-name/`.

 ## FAQ

-### Can you include Solito?

-No. Solito will not be included in this repo.
-It is a great tool if you want to share code between your Next.js and Expo app.
-However, the main purpose of this repo is not the integration between Next.js and Expo - it's the codesplitting of your T3 App into a monorepo, the Expo app is just a bonus example of how you can utilize the monorepo with multiple apps but can just as well be any app such as Vite, Electron, etc.

-Integrating Solito into this repo isn't hard, and there are a few [offical templates](https://github.com/nandorojo/solito/tree/master/example-monorepos) by the creators of Solito that you can use as a reference.

-### What auth solution should I use instead of Next-Auth.js for Expo?

-I've left this kind of open for you to decide.
-Some options are [Clerk](https://clerk.dev), [Supabase Auth](https://supabase.com/docs/guides/auth), [Firebase Auth](https://firebase.google.com/docs/auth/) or [Auth0](https://auth0.com/docs).
-Note that if you're dropping the Expo app for something more "browser-like", you can still use Next-Auth.js for those.
-[See an example in a Plasmo Chrome Extension here](https://github.com/t3-oss/create-t3-turbo/tree/chrome/apps/chrome).

-The Clerk.dev team even made an [official template repository](https://github.com/clerkinc/t3-turbo-and-clerk) integrating Clerk.dev with this repo.

-During Launch Week 7, Supabase [announced their fork](https://supabase.com/blog/launch-week-7-community-highlights#t3-turbo-x-supabase) of this repo integrating it with their newly announced auth improvements.
-You can check it out [here](https://github.com/supabase-community/create-t3-turbo).

 ### Does this pattern leak backend code to my client applications?

 No, it does not.
 The `api` package should only be a production dependency in the Next.js application where it's served.
 The Expo app, and all other apps you may add in the future, should only add the `api` package as a dev dependency.
 This lets you have full typesafety in your client applications, while keeping your backend code safe.